DHoffm/Bootstrap-editor/README.md

 ================

 Gridmanager bootstrap editor integration into Joomla.
 The editor is based on the work and efforts of Tom King (https://github.com/neokoenig/) and pbreah (https://github.com/pbreah/).
-This editor a Joomla plugin compatible with Joomla 3.0 upwards.
+This editor is a Joomla plugin compatible with Joomla 3.0 upwards.

 If you like to test it download the latest version from here: